Installation

 conda activate mumaxplus

-You could also compile the source code with double precision, by changing FP_PRECISION in CMakeLists.txt from SINGLE to DOUBLE before rebuilding.
+The source code can also be compiled with double precision, by changing FP_PRECISION in CMakeLists.txt from SINGLE to DOUBLE before rebuilding.